CameronMcE/MicroplasticsModelling/README.md

 Figure 6 was created using the "observation_model_active.csv" file for subplots (a) and (c), and the "observation_model_deposition.csv" file for subplots (b) and (d).
 The "ocean_mask.npy" and "land_mask.npy" files were used to generate the ocean/land mask.

-Table 2 was created using the averages from the "mp_mass_concentration_insoluble.nc", "mp_number_concentration_insoluble.nc", "mp_mass_number_concentration_soluble.nc" and "mp_fibres_concentration.nc" files, also used to plot Appendix Figures 2 - 5.
+Table 2 was created using the averages from the "mp_mass_concentration_insoluble.nc", "mp_number_concentration_insoluble.nc", "mp_concentration_soluble.nc" and "mp_fibres_concentration.nc" files, also used to plot Appendix Figures 2 - 5.

 Table 3 was created using the "MP_Global_Budget.csv" and "MP_Global_Budget_Fractions.csv" files.